GifZeb/RTA/README.md

 https://github.com/GifZeb/Software-Project-master

 ### Running the Project
 Our Project works fully as we are able to get the proper readings displayed on the firebase as well as on the app.
+Python coding is done in raspberry pi 3 to establish connection between firebase and hardware, and the same firebase is further connected to the app.